DaintyJet/VChat_Heap_Defense/README.md

     <img src="Images/SAL11.png">

-    * Notice a few things
+    * Notice a few things:
     * `Usage`: This region is Free, not committed or reserved.
     * `Region Size`: This is not a single page, and if we do this multiple times we will notice it changes and is irregular.